danielwillgeorge/bw_email_server/README.md

 3. **Sanic has the flexibility** to support different kinds of data solutions, if the decision was made in the future to persist data.
 I chose not to use a datastore here, because it wasn't necessary given the specifications (this service is only meant to re-direct data, not necessarily store it.
 It would be more expensive, in dollars, if we did!).
-However, Sanic works well with a relational solution, as well as a more highly-available NoSQL solution (which could be appropriate for JSON email data, as shown here.)
+However, Sanic works equally well with a relational solution, as well as a more highly-available NoSQL solution (which could be appropriate for JSON email data, as shown here.)
 4. **Sanic supports fast, asynchronous calls** for Python 3.6+.
 This seemed to work well with the